New 5G mast approved to join ongoing technology rollout across Peterborough

 Prior approval has been given to place the new mast on a grass verge adjacent to Whittlesey Road in Old Fletton.

-Hutchison 3G UK Limited, which made the application, stated in the plans that the 15m high mast would not require significant removal of vegetation and would utilise existing access routes.
+Hutchison 3G UK Limited, which made the application, stated in the plans that the 15m high mast would not require significant removal of trees and would make use of existing access routes.

 The mast itself will provide 3G, 4G and 5G coverage for the H3G (Three UK) network and is one of a number of applications that have been put in across the city.